 Surgery.
-The BCC or SCC and a small area around it is cut out and the area is stitched up.
+The melanoma and an area around it is cut out and the area stitched up.
 If the area can't be stitched up a skin graft/flap will be applied.
-A skin graft/skin flap is where healthy skin is removed from another area of the body and moved to a different area.
+A skin graft/flap is where healthy skin is removed from another area of the body and moved to a different area.